galenmckinley/galenmckinley.github.io/publications.md

 McKinley, G.A., M. Follows, and J. Marshall (2000) Interannual variability of the air-sea flux of oxygen in the North Atlantic.
 Geophys.
 Res.
 Let., 27(18), [2933-2936](http://onlinelibrary.wiley.com/doi/10.1029/2000GL011492/abstract).
 (1)

 ### Other products and publications

+Acquaviva, V., E.A.
+Barnes, D.J.
+Gagne II, G.A.
+McKinley, and S. Thais (2024) Ethics in Climate AI: From theory to practice, PLOS Climate, in press.

 Carroll, D., D. Menemenlis, Z. Hong, M. Mazloff, G.A.
 McKinley, A.R.
 Fay, S. Dutkiewicz, J. Lauderdale and I. Fenty (2024).
 Evaluation of the ECCO-Darwin Ocean Biogeochemistry State Estimate vs. In-situ Observations (ver 1.0).
 Zenodo. [https://doi.org/10.5281/zenodo.10627664](https://doi.org/10.5281/zenodo.10627664)